coronel08/my-notes/notes/docs/aws.md

         -   CloudWatch Unified Agent - Can collect additional metrics like ram etc.
     -   Events - send notifications can schedule on a CRON or event pattern.
         -   EventBridge - evolution of Cloudwatch events, can work with Zendesk, DataDog, Etc. Use when you need to integrate with 3rd party SaaS applications.
-    -   Alarm - triggers notifications for any metric
+    -   CloudWatch Alarm - triggers notifications for any metric, sent to an SNS or auto scaling policy.
+Alarms work together with CloudWatch Metrics.
+        -   Period - Length of time to evaluate the metric or expression.
+Ex: one minute as period sends data every minute.
+        -   Evaluation Period - number of most recent periods or data points to evaluate when determining alarm state.
+        -   Datapoints to Alarm - number of data points within the eveluation period that must be reached to cause the alarm to go into Alarm state.
 -   Cloudtrail - Log of all actions and API calls taking place in AWS by a user, role, or an AWS Service.
+Event log files are encrypted using S3 server-side-encryption(SSE)
 -   AWS Config - continually audit, monitor for compliance, or vulnerabilities in AWS.Helps with compliance auditing, security analysis, change management, and troubleshooting.
     -   Specify resource to record => Setup S3 bucket to configure snapshots => Setup SNS to stream notifications => Grant AWS Config permissions for S3 and SNS => Setup rules
 -   X-Ray - troubleshooting application performance and errors, provides end to end view of requests as they travel through your application and maps underlying components.
 Can collect data across AWS Accounts.
-To debug and trace data across accounts
+To debug and trace data across accounts.
+    -   Works with EC2, ECS, Lambda, Elastic Beanstalk
     -   must import the AWS X-Ray SDK and install X-Ray daemon to enable it
     -   Tracing - end to end way to follow requests
         -   Segments/SubSegments - details on app/service
         -   Sampling - amount of requests sent, can control amount of data that you record and modify sampling behavior without having to redeploy
-        -   Annotations - Key-Value pairs used to index traces and use with filters
+        -   Annotations - Key-Value pairs used to index traces and use with filters / filter expressions
         -   Metadata - Key-Value pairs, not indexed or used for searching
     -   If not working in:
         -   EC2 ensure IAM role has proper permissions and daemon running.
 The X-Ray daemon uses the instances profile role automatically.